FPGAwars/apio-wiki-archive/Quick-start.md

 ### Workflow

-Once apio is installed, the workflow is rather easy:
+Once apio is installed, the **workflow** is rather easy:

-* Edit the verilog files
+* Edit the verilog files using your favorite IDE
 * Synthesize and upload the bitstream just by executing the command:

 ```